Workforce Administration

 Check your leave balance

 Go to People, then Time Off.
-At the top, you will see your current balance for each leave type (Annual Leave, Sick Leave, and others set up by your organization).
+At the top, you will see your current balance for each leave type (Annual Leave, Sick Leave, and others set up by your organisation).

 Step 2